 Our rail transports in Central Europe are handled by local suppliers.
 Safety is our shared responsibility.

-All seagoing vessels carrying Neste cargoes or calling Neste terminals are assessed against strict minimum safety criteria and approved by Neste Marine Risk Management, an independent body within Neste ensuring the safety of marine transportations.
+All seagoing vessels carrying Neste cargoes or calling Neste terminals are assessed against our minimum safety criteria and approved by Neste Marine Risk Management, an independent body within Neste ensuring the safety of marine transportations.

 All vessels and vessel management companies are required to fulfill Neste’s minimum safety criteria (e.g. continuous SIRE inspection history, maximum age restrictions, double hull) and are subject to regular audits.
 Vessels operated in the Baltic Sea are also ice-strengthened and their crew’s have adequate experience from operations in cold conditions.

 Neste collaborates actively with authorities and rescue services, e.g., by taking part in salvage, safety, and oil spill recovery exercises.